DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 ![](./media/image41.png)

-You can build API proxies using the Apigee Edge management UI.
-You can also implement API proxies on your local machine, and then import them to your organization on Apigee Edge.
-For an overview of the UI and API, see [Using the Apigee Edge development environment](http://apigee.com/docs/api-services/content/using-apigee-edge-development-environment).
+You can interactively build API proxies using the Apigee Edge management UI.
+You can store proxy configurations offline (and in a code repository), and then import them into Apigee Edge, using... *an API*.
+Apigee Edge itself exposes an API for management and administrative purposes.

-##Objectives
+For an overview of the Edge UI and API, see [Using the Apigee Edge development environment](http://apigee.com/docs/api-services/content/using-apigee-edge-development-environment).

-In this lab you will get familiar with the Apigee Edge Management UI by creating a simple passthrough facade to the GET API for the **hotels** data collection in API BaaS.
-After creating the facade you will also learn how to deploy and undeploy a proxy.
-Finally you will also learn how to use the Trace capabilities in the Management UI.
+## Note

 Some API teams build APIs using Design-First approach where they start with creating a Swagger (OpenAPI) document.
 Some of them happen to have